dewynl/msc-ai-capstone-project/docs/dissertation.md

 The development of intelligent tutoring systems has provided valuable insights into the requirements for adaptive educational content generation.
 Yang et al. (2023) examined how AI systems can dynamically adjust educational content based on individual learner characteristics, demonstrating that effective educational content generation requires both the ability to produce pedagogically sound materials and the capability to adapt these materials to diverse learner needs.

-Intelligent tutoring systems have established important principles for educational content adaptation, including the importance of maintaining pedagogical coherence while enabling personalization, the need for robust assessment integration, and the requirement for transparent reasoning processes that enable educators to understand and validate system decisions.
+Intelligent tutoring systems have established important principles for educational content adaptation, including the importance of maintaining pedagogical coherence while enabling personalisation, the need for robust assessment integration, and the requirement for transparent reasoning processes that enable educators to understand and validate system decisions.

 ### 2.3.3 Limitations of Current Approaches